Zubax/bro/README.md

 Bro is an LLM computer-using agent (CUA) designed to autonomously perform mundane tasks related to business operations and administration, such as doing accounting, filing paperwork, and submitting applications.
 Bro is primarily designed to run on a dedicated VM or a spare laptop;
-it runs as a headless process and offers a remotely accessible web interface for monitoring and control (default port 8814).
+it runs as a headless process and offers a remotely accessible web interface for monitoring and control.

 ℹ️ *"Bro" is Latvian for "one who beheads the Messiah".*